 Monthly Housing Costs: Rent vs. Buying

-When you compare renting and buying in Chicago, monthly costs can be surprisingly close.
-Average rent is about $2,464 across all unit types, while estimated homeowner monthly costs (mortgage, taxes, insurance) run near $2,295.
+Renting and buying in Chicago come surprisingly close on monthly costs.
+Average rent across all units sits at about $2,464, while homeowner costs (mortgage, taxes, insurance) run near $2,295.

 Rent vs. Buy Monthly